The Ultimate Guide to Alarm System Installation

 The new touchscreen keypad allows for brand new features on top of the original’s basic functions.
 You can set up delays and schedules to automatically activate your security system, either when you leave for the day or want to turn in for the night.
 You’ll also be able to connect your security system to your home automation system like Amazon Alexa or Google Home, allowing you to use voice commands to arm or disarm your alarm system as well as your lights.

-A hardwired to wireless alarm takeover is possible, allowing you to add wireless sensors or keypads to your existing system.
-In a wireless takeover, your door and window sensors are routed into a wireless translator that sends the signals to a wireless touchscreen keypad.
+Alarm system providers can perform a hardwired to wireless alarm takeover, allowing you to add wireless sensors or keypads to your existing system.
+In a wireless takeover, local alarm companies route your door and window sensors into a wireless translator that sends the signals to a wireless touchscreen keypad.
 Some sensors can’t be translated safely, though – while motion and smoke detectors will technically integrate with your new wireless panel, they run a fairly high risk of blowing its fuse because they draw too much power.
 If you want anything more than door and window sensors, you don’t want a wireless system.

 Components of Alarm Systems